dsibilly/yewdar/classes.md

 #### Level 3
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 4
 **New Specialization**: You may choose one specialization for your class.
 You gain the Novice degree in its specialization talent.

 #### Level 5
-**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 **Prayer**: Your faith restores your magical powers.
 After resting for 5 minutes, you can attempt a TN 15 Willpower (Faith) test.
 On success, regain magic points equal to the Stunt Die + your Willpower.

+**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 6
+**Improved Armored Casting**: You reduce the amount of strain for casting spells in armor by 4.

 **New Specialization Talent**: You gain the Journeyman degree in the specialization talent you gained at level 4.

-**Improved Armor Casting**: You reduce the amount of strain for casting spells in armor by 4.

 #### Level 7
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.